 Molecular Characterization of Microbial Communities: Comprehensive metagenomic, transcriptomic, and metabolomic investigations of earthworm gut microbiota are necessary to understand microbial succession, enzymatic activity, and functional functions during vermicomposting.

-Heavy Metal Mitigation and Safety Assessment: Systematic study is required to monitor and minimise the accumulation of heavy metals in vermicompost and soil, as well as to evaluate the long-term impacts on plant health and food safety.
+Heavy Metal Mitigation and Safety Assessment: A Systematic study is required to monitor and minimise the accumulation of heavy metals in vermicompost and soil, as well as to evaluate the long-term impacts on plant health and food safety.

 Optimization of Mixed Waste Substrates: Research on the most effective substrate combinations, C: N ratios, and pre-treatment methods will increase the nutrient content and breakdown efficiency of lignocellulosic, industrial, and biomedical wastes.